lokothodida/gs-plugin-sdk/README.md

 ```

 ### autoload
 Adds an autoloader to be registered when the plugin is initialized.
-Allows
+Allows you
-classes to be `include`d on the fly.
+to `include` classes on fly.
 #### `autoload($function)`
 ##### Global function